Your First 30 Days in Berlin: Why a Furnished Apartment Is Step One

 Almost always |

-Price by district: For premium central addresses, Mitte, Charlottenburg, and Tiergarten command the highest rents – reflecting proximity to embassies, corporate headquarters, and international schools.
+Price by district: For premium central addresses, Mitte, Charlottenburg, and Tiergarten command the highest rents.
 An excellent balance of central location and quality of living is found in Schöneberg, Wilmersdorf, and Prenzlauer Berg.
-Emerging districts like Friedrichshain and Rummelsburg offer modern, well-furnished apartments at more moderate price points without sacrificing connectivity.
+Emerging districts like Friedrichshain and Rummelsburg offer modern apartments at more moderate price points without sacrificing connectivity.

 The SCHUFA credit report is the single biggest barrier to renting in Germany for anyone who has not lived in the country before.
-Without a German bank account history, you simply do not have a SCHUFA score – and most unfurnished apartment landlords will not consider your application without one.
-This creates a catch-22 for expats, international professionals, and anyone relocating from abroad: you cannot get a SCHUFA score without a German address and bank account, but you cannot get an apartment without a SCHUFA score.
+Without a German bank account history, you simply do not have a SCHUFA score, and most unfurnished apartment landlords will not consider your application without one.

 Furnished apartments bypass this problem entirely.
-The majority of professional landlords on FARAWAYHOME are experienced with international tenants and accept alternative documentation instead of a SCHUFA report.
-Depending on the listing, these alternatives include: an international credit report or reference from your home country, a letter from your employer confirming salary and contract duration, prepayment of two to three months’ rent in advance, or a corporate guarantee from your employer.
+The majority of professional landlords on FARAWAYHOME are experienced with international tenants and accept alternative documentation: an international credit report or reference from your home country, a letter from your employer confirming salary and contract duration, prepayment of two to three months’ rent in advance, or a corporate guarantee from your employer.

-This makes a furnished apartment or flat the natural first step for anyone arriving in Berlin without German documentation.
-You move in, complete your Anmeldung, open a bank account, and start building your SCHUFA history naturally – without the impossible requirement of already having one.
-For EU Blue Card holders, freelance visa applicants, and other newcomers with verifiable income, the process is straightforward.
+You move in, complete your Anmeldung, open a bank account, and start building your SCHUFA history naturally, without the impossible requirement of already having one.
 For the full bureaucratic sequence, refer to our Berlin Expat & Relocation Guide.

 Berlin’s Best Neighbourhoods for Furnished Apartments

-Berlin is a city of Kieze – hyper-local neighbourhoods, each with its own character, rhythm, and price point.
-Choosing the right district affects your quality of life more than in most other cities, because Berlin is vast and each area feels genuinely different.
-Here is our assessment of the most popular neighbourhoods for furnished living – based on over twelve years of matching tenants with apartments.
+Berlin is a city of Kieze, hyper-local neighbourhoods each with its own character, rhythm, and price point.
+Here is our assessment of the most popular neighbourhoods for furnished living, based on over twelve years of matching tenants with apartments.

 Berlin’s traditional western address.
-Generous Altbau floor plans, high stucco ceilings, the Kurfürstendamm boulevard for shopping and dining, and the proximity to Charlottenburg Palace define the character.
-Furnished apartments here appeal especially to international professionals and families who value elegance and established infrastructure – from excellent international schools (the Berlin British School, the Lycée Français) to some of Berlin’s finest restaurants.
-Upper mid-range pricing, but the quality of living is among the best in the city.
+Generous Altbau floor plans, high stucco ceilings, the Kurfürstendamm boulevard, and proximity to Charlottenburg Palace define the character.
+Particularly popular with international professionals and families who value elegance and established infrastructure.

 Berlin’s creative and multicultural heart.
-Between Markthalle Neun (one of Europe’s best food markets), Görlitzer Park, and the Landwehr Canal, you will experience a lifestyle that exists nowhere else quite like this.
-Suits anyone who thrives on cultural diversity, nightlife, and a vibrant food scene – from Turkish street food to Michelin-starred restaurants within the same kilometre.
-Prices vary sharply by micro-location; overall mid-to-upper range.
-The U1, U8, and multiple bus lines connect you across the city.
+Between Markthalle Neun, Görlitzer Park, and the Landwehr Canal, you will experience a lifestyle that exists nowhere else quite like this.
+Prices vary sharply by micro-location.

 Youth, dynamism, and proximity to the Spree.
-The area around Ostbahnhof and the Mediaspree development corridor has become a hotspot for start-up employees, tech professionals, and the creative industries.
-Contemporary apartments with riverside views, modern co-working infrastructure, and a vibrant food scene attract internationally mobile professionals who want Berlin at its most energetic.
+A hotspot for start-up employees, tech professionals, and the creative industries.
 The East Side Gallery and Warschauer Straße nightlife add an edge that the western districts lack.

 Quiet, upscale living in western Berlin with fast connections to both City West and Mitte.
-Suits professionals who want calm after work without giving up urban infrastructure.
-Furnished apartments here often feature generous floor plans and well-maintained buildings.
-The U3 and U7 lines put you at Kurfürstendamm or Rathaus Neukölln in equal time.
-Excellent quality of living relative to its pricing – a well-kept secret among long-term expats.
+Excellent quality of living relative to its pricing, a well-kept secret among long-term expats.

 Relaxed Kiez atmosphere meets urban convenience.
-The Saturday Winterfeldtmarkt, Volkspark Schöneberg, proximity to the KaDeWe department store, and one of Berlin’s most established LGBTQ+ communities make it enduringly popular.
-One of Berlin’s most tolerant and cosmopolitan neighbourhoods – a genuine advantage for international tenants.
-Furnished flats available across all price ranges, with the U4 and U7 providing fast connections throughout the city.
+The Winterfeldtmarkt, Volkspark Schöneberg, proximity to KaDeWe, and one of Berlin’s most established LGBTQ+ communities make it enduringly popular.
+Furnished flats available across all price ranges.

-Between Berlin’s largest inner-city park, Potsdamer Platz, and the Hauptbahnhof – the central railway station with ICE connections across Germany.
-The diplomatic quarter, the Philharmonie concert hall, and several major corporate offices make this the first choice for embassy staff, conference attendees, and professionals who need maximum mobility.
-Furnished apartments in Tiergarten often come with park views – a genuine luxury in a city of 3.8 million.
+Between Berlin’s largest inner-city park, Potsdamer Platz, and the Hauptbahnhof.
+The diplomatic quarter, the Philharmonie, and several major corporate offices make this the first choice for embassy staff and professionals who need maximum mobility.

 One of the city’s most dynamic and culturally diverse neighbourhoods.
-Between Schillerkiez and Richardplatz, a vibrant mix of international food culture, independent boutiques, and growing infrastructure has emerged.
-Neuköln appeals to internationally minded professionals who value an authentic, cosmopolitan neighbourhood with character – at rents noticeably below the central Berlin average.
-Increasingly popular with expats who want to experience Berlin beyond the polished inner-city districts.
+A vibrant mix of international food culture, independent boutiques, and growing infrastructure at rents noticeably below the central Berlin average.

-One of Berlin’s best-connected districts – from Wedding, you reach Mitte in under ten minutes by U-Bahn.
-The neighbourhood retains a raw, authentic charm that the polished inner-city districts have long lost, and is undergoing significant regeneration with new restaurants, galleries, and co-working spaces.
-Professionals who prioritise a quick commute to government districts and corporate headquarters, paired with generous floor plans, will find Wedding a practical and increasingly attractive option.
+One of Berlin’s best-connected districts.
+From Wedding, you reach Mitte in under ten minutes by U-Bahn.
+The neighbourhood is undergoing significant regeneration with new restaurants, galleries, and co-working spaces.

 Berlin’s southwest represents exclusive green living.
-Villa-style architecture, old-growth forests, international schools, and proximity to the Wannsee lake define the lifestyle.
-Aimed at families and senior executives who demand space, privacy, and tranquillity without losing the connection to the city.
+Villa-style architecture, old-growth forests, international schools, and proximity to Wannsee lake.
 The S-Bahn connects to Mitte in approximately thirty minutes.

 Berlin’s academic quarter.
-The Free University of Berlin, several renowned research institutes, and the Dahlem Museums shape the district’s intellectual character.
-The natural choice for visiting professors, research fellows, and international academics coming to Berlin for a semester or research project – quiet, green, and within walking or cycling distance of the campus.
-The Botanical Garden, one of the largest in the world, is here too.
+The natural choice for visiting professors, research fellows, and international academics, quiet, green, and within walking or cycling distance of the Free University campus.

 For those who value life on the water.
-The Großer Wannsee, historic villas, and an almost rural atmosphere make this one of Berlin’s most exclusive addresses.
-Tenants prioritise nature and calm, accepting a longer commute in return – the S1 line reaches Mitte in about thirty minutes, and the Wannsee station is also a regional train hub for Potsdam and beyond.
+Historic villas and an almost rural atmosphere make this one of Berlin’s most exclusive addresses.
+The S1 line reaches Mitte in about thirty minutes.

-Berlin’s westernmost district feels like a self-contained small town with its own historic centre, the medieval Zitadelle fortress, and the Havel river running through it.
-Rents are among the lowest in Berlin, and the S-Bahn connection to the city centre is reliable.
-For tenants who prioritise space, nature, and affordability over nightlife, Spandau is a genuine alternative.
+Berlin’s westernmost district with its own historic centre and the Havel river running through it.
+Rents are among the lowest in Berlin.
 Large family-friendly flats at moderate prices are significantly easier to find here than in the inner-city districts.

 One of Berlin’s quietest and greenest districts.
-Broad streets, well-preserved historic buildings, and the Bürgerpark Pankow provide a high quality of life at moderate prices.
-Particularly popular with families and couples who want proximity to the centre without the noise – the tram and S-Bahn connect to Mitte in about twenty minutes.
-Pankow’s village-like centre around Breite Straße offers excellent cafés, small shops, and a genuine community feel.
+Particularly popular with families and couples who want proximity to the centre without the noise.
+The tram and S-Bahn connect to Mitte in about twenty minutes.

 Who Rents Furnished Apartments in Berlin?

-Furnished living in Berlin has evolved far beyond a temporary fix – for many professionals and families, it is the most intelligent housing decision.
-At FARAWAYHOME, we have served discerning tenants for over twelve years, from relocating executives and diplomats to international families and high-net-worth individuals establishing a presence in Germany’s capital.
+Furnished living in Berlin has evolved far beyond a temporary fix.
+For many professionals and families, it is the most intelligent housing decision.

 Expats and international professionals face a double challenge: arriving in a new city and a new country, often with little lead time and no local network.
-A furnished apartment through FARAWAYHOME solves the most pressing problems simultaneously: move-in ready, transparent pricing, and – crucially – the ability to register your address (Anmeldung).
-Without an Anmeldung, you cannot open a German bank account, obtain health insurance, start employment, or complete virtually any official process.
-EU Blue Card holders, who must complete Anmeldung within their first 90 days and demonstrate adequate housing for their residence permit, find furnished apartments particularly well suited – no SCHUFA required, immediate availability, and a formal lease that satisfies the Ausländerbehörde.
-Freelance visa applicants benefit for the same reasons: proof of adequate housing is a visa requirement, and a FARAWAYHOME lease fulfils it.
+A furnished apartment through FARAWAYHOME solves the most pressing problems simultaneously: move-in ready, transparent pricing, and the ability to register your address (Anmeldung).
 Our Berlin Expat & Relocation Guide walks you through every step.

-Business travellers and project workers need a professional base for weeks or months – not the monotony of a hotel room.
-Furnished flats in Berlin provide a genuine home on a temporary basis: your own kitchen, a separate workspace, a washing machine, and stable high-speed internet.
-Flexible lease terms starting from one month allow planning without long-term commitment.
+Business travellers and project workers need a professional base for weeks or months, not the monotony of a hotel room.
+Furnished flats provide a genuine home on a temporary basis: your own kitchen, a separate workspace, a washing machine, and stable high-speed internet.
 For shorter stays with hotel-style service, we recommend our serviced apartments in Berlin.
 For company-wide relocation needs, our corporate housing programme offers dedicated support and volume solutions.

-High-net-worth individuals and senior executives relocating to or establishing a base in Berlin expect furnishing quality, location, and service that match their standards.
-Our luxury apartments in Berlin feature designer interiors, premium appliances, private parking, and concierge-level service in the city’s most prestigious addresses – Grunewald, Dahlem, Kurfürstendamm, and Mitte.
-For executives who need a fully operational residence from day one without the commitment of purchasing property, a furnished luxury apartment through FARAWAYHOME is the natural solution.
+High-net-worth individuals and senior executives expect furnishing quality, location, and service that match their standards.
+Our luxury apartments in Berlin feature designer interiors, premium appliances, private parking, and concierge-level service.

-Visiting academics and researchers coming to Berlin for a sabbatical, research fellowship, or guest professorship at institutions like the Free University, Humboldt University, or the Max Planck Institutes will find furnished apartments particularly practical – move-in ready, flexibly timed to academic schedules, and located in districts like Dahlem, Charlottenburg, or Mitte with direct access to research campuses.
+Visiting academics and researchers coming to Berlin for a sabbatical, research fellowship, or guest professorship will find furnished apartments particularly practical: move-in ready, flexibly timed to academic schedules, and located in districts with direct access to research campuses.

-Families in transition – whether due to a home renovation, a job-related move, or a change in personal circumstances – need a solution quickly with enough space and structure for everyday family life.
-A furnished two-bedroom flat or larger provides kitchen, washing machine, and separate sleeping areas that a hotel room simply cannot replace.
-Districts like Prenzlauer Berg, Charlottenburg, Wilmersdorf, or Zehlendorf are particularly suitable for families.
+Families in transition need a solution quickly with enough space and structure for everyday family life.
+Districts like Prenzlauer Berg, Charlottenburg, Wilmersdorf, or Zehlendorf are particularly suitable.

 How to Find the Right Furnished Apartment in Berlin

 Set your budget.
-Define your monthly maximum – and calculate realistically.
+Define your monthly maximum and calculate realistically.
 At FARAWAYHOME, rent is all-inclusive with no hidden costs.
 What you see in the listing is what you pay.
-No utility estimates, no electricity advance payments, no separate internet contract.

 Choose your district.
-Berlin is large – and the difference between a ten-minute commute and a forty-five-minute journey will define your daily experience.
-Consider where you will work, study, or spend your free time.
-Use our neighbourhood pages to identify the right area.
+Berlin is large, and the difference between a ten-minute commute and a forty-five-minute journey will define your daily experience.
 When in doubt, a smaller apartment in the right location beats a larger one at the wrong end of the city.

 Define your requirements.
-Not every furnished apartment is equipped the same way.
-Do you absolutely need a washing machine in the flat, a balcony, a dedicated workspace, or a dishwasher?
-Filter specifically on FARAWAYHOME – the clearer your requirements, the faster you will find the right place.
-If you need premium quality with designer furnishings, check our furnished luxury apartments section.
+Do you need a washing machine in the flat, a balcony, a dedicated workspace, or a dishwasher?
+The clearer your requirements, the faster you will find the right place.

 Sign the lease.
 The rental agreement is concluded directly with the landlord or managing agency.
-FARAWAYHOME assists with questions about deposit protection, minimum rental periods, and contractual details.
 The deposit is typically one to two months’ rent and is refunded after move-out, provided the apartment is returned in good condition.
-Under German law, the landlord must hold the deposit in a separate account.

 What Documents Do You Need to Rent a Furnished Apartment in Berlin?

-Standard requirements: a valid passport or ID card, proof of income (recent payslips, employment contract, or for self-employed individuals, the most recent tax return), and – if available – a SCHUFA credit report (Germany’s standard credit check).
+Standard requirements: a valid passport or ID card, proof of income (recent payslips, employment contract, or for self-employed individuals, the most recent tax return), and if available, a SCHUFA credit report.

-If you do not have a German SCHUFA – which applies to virtually every newcomer – many landlords on FARAWAYHOME accept alternatives: an international credit report, a letter from your employer confirming your salary, prepayment of two to three months’ rent upfront, or an employer guarantee.
-This is one of the key advantages of working with professional providers experienced with international tenants.
+If you do not have a German SCHUFA, many landlords on FARAWAYHOME accept alternatives: an international credit report, a letter from your employer confirming your salary, prepayment of two to three months’ rent upfront, or an employer guarantee.

-For visiting academics: an appointment confirmation from the host institution combined with proof of funding (fellowship letter, university contract, or grant confirmation) is usually sufficient.
+For visiting academics: an appointment confirmation from the host institution combined with proof of funding is usually sufficient.

 Wohnungsgeberbestätigung (landlord confirmation): this is the form your landlord provides so you can register your address at the Bürgeramt.
-All professional providers on FARAWAYHOME supply this as standard – it is legally required, and without it, you cannot complete your Anmeldung.
-Make sure to confirm this before signing if it is not explicitly mentioned in the listing.
+All professional providers on FARAWAYHOME supply this as standard.

 Furnished apartments are legal and regulated.
 Under German law (§549 Abs.
 2 Nr.
-1 BGB), furnished rooms and apartments that are part of the landlord’s own living space are exempt from certain tenant protection provisions.
-For standalone furnished apartments rented on a temporary basis, special regulations apply under §549 BGB and the Zweckentfremdungsverbot (Berlin’s law against the misuse of residential space).
-The key distinction is between temporary furnished rentals with a legitimate purpose (work assignment, study, relocation – all of which are legal and protected) and short-term tourist rentals without a permit (which are restricted).
+1 BGB), furnished apartments rented on a temporary basis are fully legal and protected.
+The key distinction is between temporary furnished rentals with a legitimate purpose (work assignment, study, relocation) and short-term tourist rentals without a permit.

 What does this mean for you as a tenant?
-If you are renting a furnished apartment for a temporary but defined purpose – a work assignment, a project, a study semester, a family transition – you are on solid legal ground.
-Your rental agreement is a standard German lease, you enjoy full tenant protection regarding deposit handling and notice periods, and you can register your address (Anmeldung) at the property.
-The Berlin Zweckentfremdungsverbot primarily targets unregulated short-term holiday rentals (under 90 days) without a permit – not the type of professional furnished lettings listed on FARAWAYHOME.
+If you are renting a furnished apartment for a temporary but defined purpose, you are on solid legal ground.
+Your rental agreement is a standard German lease, you enjoy full tenant protection, and you can register your address (Anmeldung) at the property.

-Mietpreisbremse (rent cap): Berlin’s rent cap law applies to unfurnished rentals; furnished apartments are largely exempt because the furniture surcharge is calculated separately.
-However, the legal landscape evolves – FARAWAYHOME only works with landlords who comply with current regulations, giving you confidence that your rental arrangement is above board.
+Mietpreisbremse (rent cap): Berlin’s rent cap law applies to unfurnished rentals.
+Furnished apartments are largely exempt because the furniture surcharge is calculated separately.
+FARAWAYHOME only works with landlords who comply with current regulations.

 Why FARAWAYHOME?
 Seven Reasons Tenants Choose Us

 1. Verified listings only.
 Every apartment on our platform is checked before it goes live.
 We verify landlord identity, property documentation, and listing accuracy.
-No bait-and-switch, no phantom listings, no scams – a genuine problem on other platforms.
+No bait-and-switch, no phantom listings, no scams.

 3. All-inclusive rent.
 Electricity, heating, water, internet, and TV licence are included in the monthly price.
 No Nebenkosten surprises, no separate contracts, no annual utility settlements.

 7. Real people, real support.
-FARAWAYHOME is not an anonymous marketplace.
 Our team speaks English and German and provides personal assistance throughout your search and tenancy.
-Questions about deposits, lease terms, Anmeldung, or neighbourhood recommendations?
-We are here.

 Furnished Apartments in Other German Cities & London